Congratulations to our finalists

-All the information you need to enter the Built Environment category can be found here.
+All the information about the Built Environment category can be found here.

 This category is open to all entries that demonstrate engineering, scientific and technological innovation in the built environment.